-- 1. generate the keys in a physically secured environment as described in the CA's Certification Practice Statement; - 2. generate the CA keys using personnel in Trusted Roles under the principles of multiple person control and split knowledge; - 3. generate the CA keys within cryptographic modules meeting the applicable technical and business requirements as disclosed in the CA's Certification Practice Statement; - 4. log its CA key generation activities; and - 5. maintain effective controls to provide reasonable assurance that the Private Key was generated and protected in conformance with the procedures described in its Certification Practice Statement and (if applicable) its Key Generation Script.
+- 1. generate the CA Key Pair in a physically secured environment as described in the CA's Certificate Policy and/or Certification Practice Statement; - 2. generate the CA Key Pair using personnel in Trusted Roles under the principles of multiple person control and split knowledge; - 3. generate the CA Key Pair within cryptographic modules meeting the applicable technical and business requirements as disclosed in the CA's Certification Practice Statement; - 4. log its CA Key Pair generation activities; and - 5. maintain effective controls to provide reasonable assurance that the Private Key was generated and protected in conformance with the procedures described in its Certification Practice Statement and (if applicable) its Key Generation Script.

-6.1.1.2.
-RA key pair generation
+6.1.1.2 RA Key Pair generation No stipulation.